oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 [[YTLee](#ytlee)] describes an IM language as follows:

 > "An information modeling language is a formal syntax that
-> allows users to capture data semantics and constraints.""
+> allows users to capture data semantics and constraints."

 [RFC 8477](#rfc8477), "IoT Semantic Interoperability Workshop 2016", describes a lack of consistency across Standards